 It’s almost like getting Microsoft Word for Mac free.

 If you are a Mac user like me and your primary requirement is for word processing programs, can Pages reliably replace Microsoft Word?

 The short answer is yes, it definitely can.

 In some ways, it is even better.
 Word vs. Pages?

-Apple Pages is like having Microsoft Word for Mac for free.
+Apple Pages is like having Microsoft Word for Mac but without the cost.